ajimeneo/dataproc-bigdata/sections/01-BuildingUp.md

         docker-compose up -d

-   - **Nifi container** spins up the apache/nifi:latest image, which allows us to use a powerful and reliable system to process and distribute data, the  [Apache Nifi project](http://http://nifi.apache.org/download.html).
-It will be used as a single point of data entrace into the system, allowing us to ingest and transform data in a visual way.
-After that, data will be sinked to different locations such as hdfs, kafka brokers and mysql database.
-   - **Zookeeper container**
- confluentinc/cp-zookeeper:5.5.0
-   - **Kafka broker container**
- confluentinc/cp-kafka:5.5.0
-   - **Elasticsearch container**
- docker.elastic.co/elasticsearch/elasticsearch:7.6.2
-   - **Kibana container**
- docker.elastic.co/kibana/kibana:7.6.2

 The first time we issue this command will download nifi, zookeeper, kafka, elasticsearch an kibana images from Docker Hub, as we don't have it yet.
 We can use the detached mode to avoid the logs printed out to the screen.